Vladimir-csp/uwsm/README.md

 - Idempotently (well, best-effort-idempotently) handle environment:
     - On startup environment is prepared by sourcing shell profile and ${wm}/env files (from $XDG_CONFIG_DIRS, $XDG_CONFIG_HOME)
     - Difference between inital state and prepared environment is exported into systemd user manager
-    - Special variables are imported back from systemd user manager at various stages of startup (in shell mode)
     - On shutdown variables that were exported are unset from systemd user manager
-    - Lists of variables for export import-back and cleanup are determined algorithmically by:
+    - Lists of variables for export and cleanup are determined algorithmically by:
         - comparing environment before and after preparation procedures
         - boolean operations with predefined lists (tweakable by plugins)
 - Better control of XDG autostart apps: